 I am a member of the Sony Alpha Imaging Collective, and fortunate to have the support of both Sony and B&H Photo on my workshops and personal projects.

 *Before Covid, deposits were non-refundable.
 However, I’m trying to be as flexible as possible.
 In the event that you cannot attend, deposits can be credited toward another workshop at a later date.
-If for some reason you need to cancel within 72 hours of the workshop, your deposits will be non-refundable as the hotel has a 72 hour cancellation window and I will be charged.*

 Please don’t hesitate to contact me with any questions!
 I look forward to working with you on the Canadian Rockies Photography Workshop – Winter Edition!